internethoarder/MeatScraper/README.md

-# Roast-Scraper
+# meatscraper
-A project to scrape the roasts displayed on safeway's public website to track prices as i am a roast fanatic.
+A project to scrape the meats displayed on safeway's public website to track prices as i am a roast fanatic.

 Inspiration came from my love of pot roast & safeways friendly website & [realpython.com's "A Practical Introduction to Web Scraping in Python"](https://realpython.com/python-web-scraping-practical-introduction/)